MicrosoftDocs/windowsserverdocs/WindowsServerDocs/azure-stack-hci/index.md

 Azure Stack HCI solutions feature the same Hyper-V based software-defined compute, storage, and networking technologies as Azure Stack.
 Both offerings meet rigorous testing and validation criteria to ensure reliability and compatibility with the underlying hardware platform.

 ### How are they different?
-With Azure Stack, you can run Azure IaaS and PaaS services on-premises to consistently build and run cloud applications anywhere.
+With Azure Stack, you run cloud services on-premises.
+You can run Azure IaaS and PaaS services on-premises to consistently build and run cloud applications anywhere, managed with the Azure Portal on-premises.

-Azure Stack HCI is a better solution to run virtualized workloads in a familiar way – but with hyperconverged efficiency – and connect to Azure for hybrid scenarios such as cloud backup, cloud-based monitoring, etc.
+With Azure Stack HCI, you run virtualized workloads on-premises, managed with Windows Admin Center and familiar Windows Server tools.
+You can optionally connect to Azure for hybrid scenarios such as cloud-based site recovery, monitoring, and others.

 ### Why is Microsoft bringing its HCI offering to the Azure Stack family?
 Microsoft’s hyperconverged technology is already the foundation of Azure Stack.

 Many Microsoft customers have complex IT environments and our goal is to provide solutions that meet them where they are with the right technology for the right business need.
-Azure Stack HCI is an evolution of Windows Server Software-Defined (WSSD) solutions previously available from our hardware partners.
+Azure Stack HCI is an evolution of the Windows Server 2016-based Windows Server Software-Defined (WSSD) solutions previously available from our hardware partners.
 We brought it into the Azure Stack family because we have started to offer new options to connect seamlessly with Azure for infrastructure management services.

-Will I be able to upgrade from Azure Stack HCI to Azure Stack?
+### Will I be able to upgrade from Azure Stack HCI to Azure Stack?
 No, but customers can migrate their workloads from Azure Stack HCI to Azure Stack or Azure.

 ### How do I buy Azure Stack HCI solutions?